 This warming winter cinnamon apple oatmeal is the perfect way to beat the cold winter blues.
 Besides providing hardy nourishment in the AM, it may help you ward off the many illnesses that tend to be passed around this time of year.
 Plus, it’s ready in just 7 minutes!

-Here’s just a few of the benefits:
+First, here are a few of the benefits:

 A clinical human trial Published in the European Journal of Nutrition, based on a double-blind, randomized study in healthy subjects, has shown that beta-glucan helps prevent colds, improves symptoms and increases the body’s potential to defend against invading pathogens.